JackSzwergold/Writing/memories/Iron Maiden, Guns and Video Games.md

 Cool was an understatement.

-While I was looking at the poster without the requisite glow of a blacklight bulb, the poster itself was amazing in the normal incandescent daylight of the sun: The flocked blacks were so deep and black and the yellows and other requisite fluorescent colors were still vibrant and full of life in the non-blacklight of the afternoon sun.
+While I was looking at the poster without the requisite glow of a blacklight bulb, the poster itself was amazing in the normal incandescent daylight of the sun: The flocked blacks were so deep and black and the yellows and other requisite fluorescent colors were still vibrant and full in the light of the afternoo sun.

 But more importantly, the message of the poster was amazing: There was Eddie—Iron Maiden’s mascot—writ large, the puppet master of the devil who was in-turn the puppet master of some dude in the middle of some pile of flames in hell.
 The more you think of it, it makes no sense: Who is the devil the puppet master of?
 But if you think about it just hard enough, that poster can blow your mind.